jafariamirhossein1999/javascript-simple-toast/README.md

 # intrduce:
-hello my name is AMIRHOSSEIN-JAFARI i made this simple javascript toast message with class
+hello my name is AMIRHOSSEIN-JAFARI i made this simple javascript toast message with classes

 ## Installation Instructions
 if one day u wanted to use my library you shuld:\